Werner-Staeblein/Project-1/README.md

 that navbar/menu can be opened/closed by user.
 Once link in hamburger menu is clicked, menu disappears on forwarding to clicked page

 ![Hamburger_Menu](readme_images/hamburger_menu.png)

+### subtle hover effect with opacity on hover on images
+A subtle opacity effect on hover on images was used

 # Technologies used